alexhege/LunarSynchrotronArray/README.md

 It uses CASA routines to create a synthetic array using the J2000 data calculated from the SPICE kernel in the previous script.
 It then feeds the truth image into the simulated array to create the visibility data and puts it into a Measurement Set (MS) file.
 This MS file is the main output of this script.

 4. Run noiseCopies.py
 This file takes the newly created MS file and creates a noiseless image of the recovered emission.
-It then adds noise according to the set integration time and SEFD noise level.
+It then makes copies of the MS file and adds noise according to the set integration time and SEFD noise level.
 Currently makes images for a range of integration times up to 24 hours and over several robust weighting scheme values.